akhandsinghjr/sah-AI-yak/Technical_Document.md

 ## Project Overview

-sah-AI-yak is a TypeScript-based application that leverages AI services to
+sah-AI-yak is a TypeScript-based application that leverages AI services to analyse emotional sentiments through text, images and voice.
+Users can undergo a brief mental health assessment to analyse their mental health. sah-AI-yak aims to create a safe and supportive space where users can openly express their emotions, seek guidance, and receive timely assistance.

 ### Key Features
 - AI-powered conversation and assistance